 For example, the GBP/USD exchange rate is 1.20.
 This means that it takes 1.20 U.S. dollars to buy 1 British pound.

-For example, if a company needs to purchase inventory from abroad, they often have to exchange their own currency for that of the supplier in order to make payment.
+For example, if a company needs to purchase inventory from abroad, they often have to exchange their currency for that of the supplier to make payment.

 The exchange rate comes directly into play to decide the quantity of the home currency that is necessary to meet the price of the supplier currency.
 Exchange rates are inherently volatile and prone to risk.

 There are two types of exchange rates:

 A fixed exchange rate is where the currency of one country is “pegged” to a stronger currency.